makitso/custom-css/README.md

 **Special note for large screen monitors with a width of 1680 or greater.
 The last selector in the common.css file sets these monitors to use 75% of the screen with for webtrees displays.
 If you want webtrees to use 100% of the available screen change the 75% To 100%.

 Style changes are for webtrees 2 only.
-Tested for version  **2.0.23 released in April 2022** and 2.1 released April 20 2022.
+Tested for version  **2.0.24 released in June 2022** and 2.1.5 released June 2022.
 =======

 For a preview of this release see <a href="https://skatekey.net" rel="nofollow">skatekey.net </a>